piotr-machura/website/src/personal-server.md

 current installation (user data, certificates, website files etc.).
 The first two can be version controlled (eg. with Git), and `./data` can be easily backed up (eg. using rsync).

-The `./init.sh` shell script is used to install all of the required tools (Docker, docker-compose, mail server setup script), whereas `./admin.sh` enables easy administration of the server (adding users, obtaining SSL certificates etc.).
+The `./admin.sh` shell script is used to install all of the required tools (Docker, docker-compose, mail server setup script) and enables easy administration of the server (adding users, obtaining SSL certificates etc.).

 ### DNS records